 1. Open-ended Intergovernmental Working Group on the Right to Development

 3. OHCHR supported the Chair-Rapporteur of the Working Group on the Right to Development in implementing his mandate to prepare a revised convention on the right to development, which was submitted to the twenty-third session of the Working Group.
 OHCHR organized the twenty-second session of the Working Group, held from 22–26 November 2021, and the twenty-third session of the Working Group, on 16-20 May 2022.
-The Working Group held interactive dialogues with the Special Rapporteur on the right to development and the Chair of the Expert Mechanism on the right to development and considered feedback on the draft convention on the right to development.
+The Working Group held interactive dialogues with the Special Rapporteur on the right to development and the Chair of the Expert Mechanism on the right to development, and considered feedback on the draft convention on the right to development.

 2. Expert Mechanism on the right to development